Nominate an Innovative Practitioner

 Nominate your candidate

-The Innovative Practitioner 2020 award is your opportunity to recognize the profession's pioneers, who demonstrate thought leadership, strategic decision-making and a commitment to drive the profession toward the future.
-As a reminder, some examples are: new services, marketing techniques, processes developed, to name a few.
-Give a practitioner some well-deserved recognition for trying something new.
+The Innovative Practitioner award is your opportunity to recognize the profession's pioneers, those who demonstrate thought leadership, strategic decision-making and a commitment to drive the profession towards the future.
+Some examples are: new services to support clients during the pandemic, unique marketing techniques, or innovative processes developed, to name a few.
+Give a practitioner some well-deserved recognition for trying something new!

 First-place winner will receive:

-- Two free registrations to the Digital CPA Conference 2020.
+- Two free registrations to the 2022 Digital CPA Conference and one free hotel room for three nights.

 - Recognition during the conference, posted online at CPA.com and through CPA.com social media channels.